 More than likely, you added too much flour to the cookie dough.
 Because measuring cups vary in size, it's really best to measure your ingredients using a good food scale.

-Enjoy This Recipe?
-Try These Other Holiday Cookie Recipes from Beyond the Butter!
+More Holiday Cookie Recipes from Beyond the Butter®!

 - ½ cup Vegetable Shortening